HumanSignal/label-studio/docs/source/guide/export.md

 <!-- md annotation_ids.md -->

-## Access data outside of Label Studio
+## Access task data (images, audio, texts) outside of Label Studio

+Machine Learning backend uses data from tasks for predictions, and you need to download them on Machine Learning backend side.
+Label Studio provides tools for downloading of these resources, and they are located in label-studio-tools Python package.
+If you are using official Label Studio Machine Learning backend, label-studio-tools package is installed automatically with other requirements.

 ### Accessing data from Label Studio box

 There are several ways of storing tasks data in Label Studio:
 - Cloud storages
 - External web links
 - Uploaded files
 - Local files directory